NasirNobin/NasirNobin/README.md

 As for the technical side:
 - I'm professionally experienced in Laravel, PHP, Vue.js for building applications.
 - I try not to limit myself to a specific stack.
-I use Python, Node.js, Bash Scripting all the time for building automation scripts.
+I use Python, Node.js, Bash Scripting all the time to build automation scripts.
 - I also use Serverless, Docker, Ubuntu, AWS, and other cloud stuff as needed to deploy applications in scalable infrastructure!